skku-syslab/lockify/fast26ae/README.md

 - Postmark: **Transactions per second** shown in the Time section
 - Filebench: **ops/s** shown in the IO Summary section

-#### How to vary the number of clients?
+### 3. How to vary the number of clients?

-The number of clients indicates the number of nodes that currently have the target file system mounted.
+In our paper, we vary the number of clients, which refers to the number of nodes that currently have the target file system mounted.

 - For 1-client case: ensure that **only `eternity1`** mounts the target file system (except for NFS, where `eternity6` (the server) must also mount the directory for proper operation.)
-- For n-client case: mounts the target file system on _n_ client nodes, including `eternity1`.
+- For _n_-client case: mounts the target file system on _n_ client nodes, including `eternity1`.

 <!--